dulan8080/parking-ticket/README.md

-# Parking Ticket System
+# Parking Ticket Management System

-A mobile-responsive web application for managing parking tickets, entrances, exits, and calculating charges.
+A modern web application for managing parking tickets and vehicle entries/exits with user authentication and role-based permissions.

 ## Features

-- **Mobile-First Design**: Fully responsive for use on mobile devices
+- User authentication with email/password or PIN
+- Role-based permissions (Admin and Operator roles)
+- Vehicle entry and exit management
-- **Vehicle Entry**: Generate tickets with entry time and QR code
+- QR code generation for tickets
-- **Vehicle Exit**: Calculate charges based on duration, print exit receipts
-- **Settings**: Configure vehicle types and hourly rates
-- **Local Storage**: Data persists between sessions
+- Receipt printing
+- Pick & Go functionality for short-term parking
+- Offline support with local storage fallback
+- Responsive design for mobile and desktop

 ## Technology Stack

-- Next.js 14
+- Next.js 15
+- React
 - TypeScript
 - TailwindCSS
-- React Hooks and Context API
-- Local Storage for data persistence
-- React-QR-Code for QR code generation
-- React-to-Print for printing receipts
+- NextAuth.js for authentication
+- Prisma ORM
+- PostgreSQL (with mock data fallback)

+## Deployment

+The application is set up for deployment on Vercel with environment variables for authentication and database configuration.

 ## Deploying to Vercel